Cost Plus Contract: Meaning

 In the Cost Plus Fixed Fee Contract, the Contractor receives a fixed fee in addition to the reimbursement of the total costs.
-The client decides this fee in advance and releases it after the completion of the project.
-In this context, the Contractor does not receive an appreciation bonus for good quality, cost reduction measures taken by him or for the timely or early completion of the contract.
+The client decides on this fee in advance and releases it after completing the project.
+In this context, the Contractor does not receive an appreciation bonus for good quality, cost reduction measures taken by him, or for the timely or early completion of the contract.

 Cost Plus Incentive Fee Contract

 Under the Cost Plus Incentive Fee Contract, the Contractor receives an incentive if it has met or exceeded expectations.
 Clients give incentives for such outstanding performance.
 This contract provides the Contractor with the opportunity to achieve higher profits.
 These incentives are under the contractual provisions of the Contract.
 In such contracts, the final payout is the total cost plus the pre-decided profit share plus the incentive under the slab or agreed terms.

 Cost Plus Percentage of Cost Contract

 As part of the cost-plus percentage of the cost contract, the contractor receives a predetermined percentage of the project cost as his profit.
 Profit would increase with an increase in the actual project cost, which is included in the copy of the contract.
 Most buyers or clients do not prefer this type of contract.

 These types are not exhaustive; there could be other varieties as well.